lxdock/lxdock/docs/conf.rst

 protocol
 --------

 The ``protocol`` option defines which protocol to use when creating containers.
-By default LXD-Nomad uses the ``simplestreams`` protocol (as the ``lxc`` command do) but you can change this to use the ``lxd`` protocol if you want.
+By default LXDock uses the ``simplestreams`` protocol (as the ``lxc`` command do) but you can change this to use the ``lxd`` protocol if you want.
 The ``simplestreams`` protocol is an image server description format, using JSON to describe a list of images and allowing to get image information and import images.